Rust — concurrency without regrets?

 Channels: your source of events

-If threads represent a “component”, how can we represent “events”, and “loop” over incoming ones?
-Enter: channels.
+If threads can represent a “component”, how can we represent “events”, and “loop” over incoming ones?
+Enter — channels.

-You can think of a channel as a thread-safe queue of events, with component using those to enqueue events, in a form of message-passing, on each others event-loops.
-Note that “thread-safe” is only in the eye of the beholder here.
-From the perspective of one component’s event-loop, the others components are running concurrently.
-Yet each component is actually running a single-threaded, sequential, event-loop.
+You can think of a channel as a thread-safe queue of events.
+Component can use those to enqueue events — in a form of message-passing — on each others event-loops.
+Note that “thread-safe” is only in the eye of the beholder here — from the perspective of a component’s event-loop, the others components are running concurrently — each component is actually running a single-threaded, sequential, event-loop.

 Let’s take a look at a real-word concurrent component running it’s own “event-loop”: the